heusalagroup/fi.hg.core/README.md

 }
 ```

 **Note!** You don't need to implement these methods.
 The framework does that under the hood for you.
-In fact, this these
+In fact, these
-methods will be created even if you don't declare them in your interface. *Declaring is only necessary for TypeScript to
+methods will be created always -- even if you don't declare them in your interface. *Declaring is only necessary for TypeScript to
 they exist in your interface.*

 ### Controller example